 2012-13: Playing for a rebuilt Yaroslavl KHL squad that included one-time NHL star Niklas Hagman and Columbus Blue Jackets forward Artem Anisimov (during the NHL lockout), Galimov appeared in 33 games and had a career-high 7 goals and 13 assists; finishing +8 with 10 penalty minutes.
 Lokomotiv was second in the Kharlamov Division.
 Galimov had 2 assists and was an even plus/minus with 6 penalty minutes in six playoff games.
 In five VHL games with Lokomotiv’s second team he scored 4 goals with 1 assist and was +2 with 4 penalty minutes.
 Drafted as a 21-year-old, Galimov was not among the 130 European skaters in Central Scouting’s final rankings when he was selected by San Jose in the seventh round (207th overall) of the 2013 NHL Draft.

-Emil Galimov is an incredibly gifted scoring forward with legitimate offensive potential.
-Like most young Russians taken in the later rounds of the NHL draft though, his game is very one dimensional.
-He plays without much grit or defensive reliability.
-His shot can already beat NHL caliber goaltenders and his puck skills are well above average.
-Despite what some might think, he is a high character player with strong leadership qualities.
-While he is years away from ever playing in North America, he projects to be a prototypical top-six Russian forward with marginal defensive skills.
+Emil Galimov is a gifted scoring forward with legitimate offensive potential.
+He has steadily developed during his three seasons with Yaroslavl Lokomotiv.
+He plays without much grit but has improved his two-way play over the past two seasons.
+Galimov's shot can already beat NHL caliber goaltenders and his puck skills are well above average.
+He is a high character player with strong leadership qualities.